Computer Use, Exercise May Save Memory

-The researchers did not distinguish between different types of computer
+The researchers did not distinguish between different types of computer use.

-exercises are good for the brain, says Julie Schneider, MD, of Rush University Medical Center in Chicago, who moderated the session at which the study was presented.
+The findings support other research showing that both physical and mental exercises are good for the brain, says Julie Schneider, MD, of Rush University Medical Center in Chicago, who moderated the session at which the study was presented.

 What is new here, she says, is the suggestion that both activities are better than either alone.